Theological Studies (THEO)

 THEO 2755 - Islam: Religion, Culture, and Society

-An overview of fundamental beliefs and values of the religious tradition called Islam, using primary textual and visual sources from a range of cultural contexts, with special attention to how the story of Islam offers insight into the interplay of religion and culture: wherever Islam has taken root, it has become inculturated even as it has Islamized its new host culture.
+This course provides an overview of fundamental beliefs and values of the religious tradition called Islam, using textual and visual sources from a range of cultural contexts, with special attention to how the study of Islam offers insight into the interplay of religion, culture, and society, as well as with history and politics.

 Prerequisite(s): (THEO 1000 or THEO 1600)